 All color photography is by Randy Curtis.

 Randy Curtis is a freelance photographer that specializes in head shots, portraits, fashion, beauty, commercial, and marketing tools.
-Originally from New York, Randy moved to North Carolina to continue to purse photography as an artist.
+Originally from New York, Randy moved to North Carolina to continue to pursue photography as an artist.
 He has been working with the Black Light Project since it’s conception and is one of two lead photographers in the nonprofit.

-Otocast is a FREE app for your mobile or table through Apple or Google Play.
+Otocast is a FREE app for your mobile or tablet through Apple or Google Play.
 The app provides GPS locations to all six sites, photos of all eight participants, and audio clips so you can get to know our participants a little better.